 Profile

-When I was in the second year of junior high school, I developed an anxiety disorder.
-Since elementary school, I had been seriously aiming to become a professional soccer player.
-However, during high school, after facing various struggles, I gave up on my dream of becoming a professional soccer player and decided to study abroad at a university in the United States.
-Through a self-help program I encountered in the U.S. (a program designed to overcome anxiety disorders, panic disorders, depression, and stress), I successfully overcame my anxiety disorder.
+I developed an anxiety disorder when I was in the second year of middle school.
+From elementary school, I had been seriously aiming to become a professional soccer player.
+However, in high school, after much internal conflict, I gave up on my dream of becoming a professional soccer player and decided to study abroad at an American university.
+Through a self-help program I encountered in the U.S. (a program designed to overcome anxiety disorders, panic disorders, depression, and stress), I managed to overcome my anxiety disorder.

 Kamei Kamei